 What if we look at endings as something happening for us?
 How would that change the lens through which we see our lives?

 Can this event (divorce, a loss, job redundancy, plans falling apart, rejection, etc) be the catalyst that leads us to a transformation?

 Are you ready for some things to change?
 Some patterns to end?

 Even when we appear to be making no choices, a choice is made.
 We are constantly creating our lives through the choices we make and those we do not make.
 If life looks the same, despite our efforts, we can ask what is underlying this pattern?
 What is keeping us from making different choices?

 As humans, we can become stagnant in life when we live from fear.
 As humans, we fear death and the unknown.
-We fear we will not have the strength, courage or resources to cope with whatever comes our way, with whatever hardships and challenges that call upon the depths of who we are and that can demand us to examine everything in our lives – every idea of who we are, the principles we stand for, who we think our friends are, what we are capable of.
+We fear we will not have the strength, courage or resources to cope with whatever comes our way or with whatever hardships and challenges that call upon the depths of who we are.
+What if we must examine everything in our lives – every idea of who we are, the principles we stand for, who we think our friends are, what we are capable of?
 Who are we, at the end of the day?